simeonradivoev/Galaxia-Runtime/README.md

 # Notes
 This was a paid asset on the asset store, but I depricated it and decided to release the source code for it.
+The latest tested version of Unity compatible with the generator was 2017.1.2f.